kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ..
 TODO(KGD): MUCH LESS FOCUS on the V-mask, more on how it is currently done

+.. _monitoring-EWMA:

 EWMA charts
 ==============

 .. index::
-	single: exponentially weighted moving average
+	see: exponentially weighted moving average; EWMA
-	pair: EWMA chart; Process monitoring
+	pair: EWMA; Process monitoring

 The two previous charts highlight the 2 extremes of monitoring charts.
 On the one hand, a Shewhart chart assumes each subgroup sample is independent (unrelated) to the next - implying there is no "memory" in the chart.
 On the other hand, a CUSUM chart has an infinite memory, back to the time the chart was started at :math:`t=0` (see equation :eq:`CUSUM-derivation`).

-As an introduction to the exponentially weighted moving average (EWMA) chart, consider first a moving average (MA) chart, which is used just like a Shewhart chart, except the samples that make up the subgroup are calculated using a moving window of width :math:`n`.
+As an introduction to the exponentially weighted moving average (EWMA) chart, consider first a :index:`moving average` (MA) chart, which is used just like a Shewhart chart, except the samples that make up the subgroup are calculated using a moving window of width :math:`n`.

 .. figure:: images/explain-moving-average-data-source.png
 	:width: 750px